 Scenario 3: User rejects consent

-A Consent Management Platform like CookieYes implements blocking measures when a user declines to consent.
+- A Consent Management Platform like CookieYes implements blocking measures.

 Benefits of Basic Consent Mode